AsheBlade/ShadowArchive/_posts/2020-07-28-QuestionByParts.md

 **Q1.Difference between final, finally and finalize.**

-1. final variable cannot be changed. final class cannot be extend. final method cannot be overrided.
+1. final variable cannot be changed. final class are immutable and cannot be extend. final method cannot be overrided.
 2. ‘finally‘ is used in a try/catch statement to almost always execute the code. finally block will run whatever exception throwed out or not finalize
 3. ‘finalize‘ is called when an object is garbage collected.
 You rarely need to override it.